 Product operations manage data related to the product's usage, customer feedback, and market trends.
 They analyze this data to generate insights that can inform product decisions and strategies.

 Additionally, product operations help companies develop strategies for optimizing their data management and analysis processes.
-With the right tools and techniques, product operations can be used to streamline data collection and analysis so that businesses can make informed decisions quickly and accurately.
+With the right tools and techniques, product operations can streamline data collection and analysis so businesses can make informed decisions quickly and accurately.

 Product Operations (ProdOps) plays a crucial role in data management and analysis in the following ways: